Site icon Zenbabytravel

 🎻 Hilary Hahn & Tom Poster — Wigmore Hall Recital

-Date: 13 May 2026 – Violin virtuoso Hilary Hahn with pianist Tom Poster offers an intimate, expressive experience — perfect for budding string players and music lovers who want to hear world-class chamber repertoire up close.
+Date: What a treat!
+13 May 2026 – Violin virtuoso Hilary Hahn with pianist Tom Poster offers an intimate, expressive experience — perfect for budding string players and music lovers who want to hear world-class chamber repertoire up close.

 🎻 Ara Malikian — Barbican Hall